netiken/m3/README.md

 cargo run --release -- --root=./data --mixes spec/all_dctcp.mix.json pmn-m
 cargo run --release -- --root=./data --mixes spec/all_dctcp.mix.json mlsys
 ```
 **Note:** m3 uses the [HPCC Codebase](https://github.com/alibaba-edu/High-Precision-Congestion-Control) to run ns-3.
 Most errors you may encounter are likely related to the ns-3 setup.
 If so, please check if the directory `m3/parsimon-eval/expts/fig_8/data/0/ns3-config/2/` exists.
 You should find the bug details in `m3/parsimon-eval/expts/fig_8/data/0/ns3-config/2/output.txt`.
+If the file m3/parsimon-eval/expts/fig_8/data/0/ns3-config/2/fct_topology_flows_dctcp.txt is continuously updating, it means everything is working correctly.
+Each line in the file represents a completed flow.

 Then reproduce the results in the notebook `parsimon-eval/expts/fig_8/analysis/analysis_dctcp.ipynb`.
 Note that ns3-config is time-consuming and may take 1-7 days to complete.